Family Matters: Language Transfer and Merging for Adapting Small LLMs to Faroese: Results and Discussion

 \subsection{\ref{rq:merging}: Effects of Merging}

 \paragraph{Perplexities} We see in Table~\ref{tab:post_adaptation_perplexities} that merging all transfer languages (setups Merge$^{eq}$ and Merge$^{is+}$) leads to the lowest perplexities in full-parameter fine-tuning, suggesting that with sufficient learning capacity --- and at least for language modelling --- models can benefit from a mixture of related languages.
 For LoRA, however, the opposite holds: the fewer languages merged, the better the results, with the setups without merging performing best.
 Full fine-tuning appears more robust to language merging.
 Merging LoRA-fine-tuned models may generally be more problematic than merging fully fine-tuned models, as other work has also shown, possibly due to a weaker degree of representation alignment \citep{stoica2024modelmergingsvdtie}.
-Zero-shot perplexities (Table~\ref{tab:base_perplexities}) in particular for Merge\textsuperscript{eq} are exploded; the more is merged the higher the perplexities.
+Zero-shot perplexities \textit{before} adaptation on Faroese (Table~\ref{tab:base_perplexities}; Appendix~\ref{app:zero-shop-ppl}) are extremely high for merges, in particular for Merge\textsuperscript{eq}; the more is merged, the higher the perplexities.
 But this, interestingly, still results in a better initialization for full fine-tuning.

 \paragraph{FoBLiMP} In Table~\ref{tab:mean_foblimp}, we see that merges are beneficial for the full tuning setup: For the 135M model, the best 3 models are the 3 merges.
 For the 360M model, Icelandic is best, but followed by 2 merges.
-For LoRA however, the situation is different: For the 135M model, merges are within the same range as models with individual languages, while for the 360M models, the scores of merges are lower than for 3 out of 5 single languages.
+For LoRA however, the situation is different: For the 135M model, merges are within the same range as models with individual languages, while for the 360M models, the scores of merges are lower than for 3 out of 5 individual languages.

-\paragraph{FoBCoMP} The Merge$^{2}$ setup, which combines Icelandic and Danish equally, has four wins in Table~\ref{tab:focomp-mean} and is clearly the best of the merges.
-Full fine-tuning benefits particularly the Merge$^{2}$ setup, which is best overall setup for 135M and runner-up for 360M.
+\paragraph{FoBCoMP} The Merge$^{da+is}$ setup, which combines Icelandic and Danish equally, has four wins in Table~\ref{tab:focomp-mean} and is clearly the best of the merges.
+Full fine-tuning benefits particularly the Merge$^{da+is}$ setup, which is best overall setup for 135M and runner-up for 360M.
 For LoRA, single-language setups however outperform merges.
 It is better than Icelandic only for both full fine-tuning models, while Icelandic only is better for both LoRA models, again demonstrating that merges show promise for full fine-tuning but are less suitable for LoRAs.